sudo apt install -y git curl makeon the terminal

 Check the following docs if you still have problems:

-If you need to test a mobile build with a custom locally built status-go dependency, you can build it by following this process:
+If you need to use a branch of a status-go fork as a dependency of status-react, you can have the scripts build it by following this process:

 - From the root of the status-react repo, run